 5. Amnesty through Responsible Action

 As members of the Tufts community, students are expected to treat one another with respect and care.
 In a situation where students seek medical attention for an alcohol or drug-related medical emergency, Tufts will treat the intoxicated students’ use of alcohol or prohibited substances as a health and safety matter, not as a disciplinary incident.
 This policy, which is intended to reduce barriers to getting help, extends not only to the student receiving medical attention, but also to the student(s) who call for help.
-Students are expected to actively seek help, stay with the intoxicated student until help arrives, cooperate with the emergency personnel and/or responding staff, and cooperate with any follow-up from the Dean of Student Affairs Office.
+Students are expected to actively seek help, stay with the intoxicated student until help arrives, cooperate with the emergency personnel and/or responding staff, and cooperate with any follow-up from the Dean of Students Office.

 Students who report that they witnessed or are the victim of a crime or a significant violation of Tufts policy (e.g., sexual misconduct, hazing), even though they may have been under the influence of alcohol or prohibited substances at the time of the incident, will also be covered under Amnesty through Responsible Action.
 Students who are alleged to have violated other Tufts policies are not entitled to amnesty for their non-alcohol or drug-related misconduct.